-At Horbury St Peter’s and Clifton Primary School, we intend to instil the “St Peter’s Spirit” in all our children.
+At Horbury St Peter’s and Clifton Primary School, we intend to instil the “St Peter’s and Clifton School Spirit” in all our children.
 Our forest school in particular encourages our children to value the importance of:

 as they explore the world around them in a naturally curious way.